AndrewBurke87/employeeTracker/README.md

 # Project Description

      This is a command line program that allows the user to view, add and update (employees, roles and departments).
-This program is useful for organizing andplanning your business.
+This program is useful for organizing and planning your business.

 # Licenses